grafana/xk6-grpc/README.md

 To run the test you can use the `make test` target.

-> [!IMPORTANT]
-> Our tests uses some proto definition files from the vendor folder.
-The first of the `make test` will check if the folder exists and if not try to download it.
-If you want to do that manually you can run `go mod vendor`.

 ### Linting

 To run the linter you can use the `make lint` target.